Start an Application

 Rounds of Competition

-Preliminary Round - professional orchestral musicians and conservatory / university teachers will judge and assess talent based on the video submissions.
+Preliminary Round - professional orchestral musicians and conservatory / university teachers will judge video submissions.
 They work in specialized three-judge panels by instrument or instrument family.
 Their scores will determine who will be invited to compete in the Semi-Final Round (also online).

-Semi-Final Round - a panel of 5-7 judges will judge 18 minutes of your recorded performance, with the specific portions chosen by the judges.
-If you advance to the Semi-Final Round, you may submit one or more new performances.
-These must be submitted no later than March 1, 2021.
-The judging panel includes specialists in each of the instrument families represented in the Semi-Final round, and a conductor.
+Semi-Final Round - a panel of 4-6 judges will judge the same performances that were submitted for the Preliminary round.
+The judging panel includes specialists in each of the instrument families represented from the Preliminary round, and a conductor.

 Reserve Grand Prize: Awarded to the First Prize winner at the discretion of the Minnesota Orchestra Music Director